 WHAT YOU NEED TO KNOW:

-Why is a healthy diet important for wound healing?
+Why are healthy foods important for wound healing?

-Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure ulcers.
-How fast and how well your wound heals depends on many things.
+Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure injuries.
 There is no special diet that will heal your wound, but a healthy meal plan can help your wound heal faster.
 Nutrients that are important for healing are protein, zinc, and vitamin C. Liquids are also important for wound healing.

 How do I follow a healthy meal plan?

-- Limit foods that are high in fat, sugar, and salt, such as doughnuts, cookies, fried foods, candy, and regular soda.
-These foods are low in nutrients that are important for healing.
+- Limit unhealthy foods, such as those that are high in fat, sugar, and salt.
+Examples include doughnuts, cookies, fried foods, candy, and regular soda.
+These kinds of foods are low in nutrients that are important for healing.

 What foods are good sources of protein?

 Your dietitian will tell you how much protein and how many calories you need each day.
 The average amount of protein in foods is listed below in grams (g).
 To find the exact amount of protein in a food, read the food labels on packaged items.

 - 1 cup of any type of milk (8 g)